-This notice describes how medical information about you may be used and shared and how you can get access to this information.
-View this Notice as a PDF.
+This notice describes how members of Dartmouth-Hitchcock's (D-H) affiliated covered entity (ACE), including Dartmouth-Hitchcock Clinic, Mary Hitchcock Memorial Hospital, and Cheshire Medical Center (referred to as the "Dartmouth-Hitchcock ACE") may use and share medical information about you and how you can get access to this information.
+View this Notice as a PDF (en Español).

 A complete picture of your health is important to providing quality medical care.
-Dartmouth-Hitchcock understands your medical care may be managed by both Dartmouth-Hitchcock and non-Dartmouth-Hitchcock healthcare teams.
-Your Dartmouth-Hitchcock providers believe that timely access to all your health information will improve the quality of care you receive.
+We understand that your medical care may be managed by both members of the Dartmouth-Hitchcock ACE and health care teams outside of the Dartmouth-Hitchcock ACE.
+We believe that timely access to all your health information will improve the quality of care you receive.

 As part of your care and treatment, we may transmit PHI through a health information exchange to other health care providers involved in your care.
 The New Hampshire Health Information Organization (NHHIO) is a New Hampshire non-profit organization that has been authorized to operate a New Hampshire statewide electronic health information network to share patient health information between health care providers in a timely, secure, and confidential manner.

 Under New Hampshire State Law, you may request that we not share your name and address or PHI with NHHIO or use NHHIO as one of the methods by which we electronically transmit your PHI.